 On July 17, 2017, the New Jersey Department of Environmental Protection (NJDEP) published a rule proposal in the New Jersey Register that included the proposed new Heating Oil Tank (HOT) System Remediation Rules (N.J.A.C.
 7:26F).

-These regulations are for above and underground tanks that contain heating oil (No. 2, 4, 6 oil, and kerosene) for on-site consumption for residential use (regardless of tank size), or non-residential use that have a capacity of 2,000 gallons or less.
+These regulations are for above and underground tanks that contain heating oil (No. 2, 4, 6 oil, and kerosene) for on-site consumption for residential use (regardless of tank size), or non-residential use that has a capacity of 2,000 gallons or less.

 The new rules are more prescriptive and aimed at consistency while focusing on more timely and less costly cleanups.
 For instance, there will not be requirements to include tentatively identified compounds (TICs) in groundwater analysis (for #2 oil only), and minimal residual contamination,